-The drop-down menu lists a limited number of attributes that can be searched; however, you can perform an attribute search using the English name of any attribute as it appears in the API (for example, searching on Display Name would be DisplayName: <My Display Name>).
+The drop-down menu lists a limited number of attributes that can be searched; however, you can perform an attribute search using the English name of any attribute as it appears in the API.
 Nested attributes can be chained together using a period (.).
 To see a list of all the attributes, see the API documentation.